 *If you are experiencing a medical emergency, you should dial 911 and seek emergency care.

 Will my insurance cover a telemedicine visit?

 Many health insurance plans will reimburse you for telemedicine visits.
-As of now, twenty-six states have laws that require private insurers to reimburse healthcare providers for services delivered through telemedicine.
+Twenty-six states have laws that require private insurers to reimburse healthcare providers for services delivered through telemedicine.
 If you are in a state that has not passed this law, your insurance may not cover telemedicine.
 Medicaid may also offer reimbursement for telemedicine services as long as they meet all federal requirements and eligibility.

 Can I get all my prescriptions through telemedicine?

-Not all prescriptions can be accessed by means of telemedicine.
-There is a federal law called the Ryan Haight Act which regulates prescriptions of controlled substances, controlled substances are medications that can cause physical and mental dependence, and have restrictions on how they can be filled and refilled.
+Not all prescriptions can be accessed using telemedicine.
+There is a federal law called the Ryan Haight Act, which regulates prescriptions of controlled substances; controlled substances are medications that can cause physical and mental dependence and have restrictions on how they can be filled and refilled.
 They are regulated and classified by the DEA (Drug Enforcement Administration) based on how likely they are to cause dependence.

-Under this law, doctors must see a patient in person before prescribing a controlled substance online, or the patient’s circumstances need to meet one of seven exceptions specified in the law.
+Under this law, doctors must see a patient in person before prescribing a controlled substance online.
+The patient’s circumstances need to meet one of seven exceptions specified in the law.
 This makes it very difficult for a doctor to prescribe a controlled substance via online consultation.
 Some telemedicine platforms even prohibit their doctors from prescribing controlled substances.